Field notes · Context loss

 The short answer

+It happens at a smaller scale every day.
 You sit down to continue something.
 You remember the project.
 You remember the deadline.
 You may even remember the general task.
+But you cannot find the thread.

 You read the same sentence three times.
 You click between tabs.
 You check the message that interrupted you.
 You open your notes.
 You try to reconstruct the version of yourself who knew what this was supposed to become.